Search for Rhode Island Culinary Classes

 Schooling to Suit Your Own Taste

-Rhode Island is geographically the smallest state and hosts just one culinary arts and training school.
+Rhode Island is geographically the smallest state and hosts just one well-known culinary arts and training school.
 But this single campus offers more classes and career training options than many other larger, more populous states.
-As the sole culinary school in Rhode Island, Johnson & Wales University in Providence offers Certificate, Associate’s, Baccalaureate, and graduate degrees at both the College of Culinary Arts and the Hospitality College.
+Johnson & Wales University in Providence offers Certificate, Associate’s, Baccalaureate, and graduate degrees at both the College of Culinary Arts and the Hospitality College.
 Johnson & Wales University rivals any major program in the country with classes in baking and pastry arts, wine, sanitation, career development, arts and sciences, and a co-op experience, just to name a few.

 Before you embark on your culinary career, it is important that you first decide whether to apply to the Hospitality College or the College of Culinary Arts.
 The Hospitality College classes include food service management, tourism, lodging, international hotel management, and sports/entertainment management.
 The College of Culinary Arts covers classes on baking and pastry, food service entrepreneurship, and food service nutrition.